Aoverbye/eds214-handson-cli/README.md

-# EDS-214: Introduction to the Command Line and bash
+# EDS-214: Introduction to the Command Line Interface (CLI) and bash

 1. Why should I care?
 I know R
 2. Navigating and manipulating files